-Is it a coincidence that the data center solution release came one day after Elliott’s letter to CEO Joe Tucci and the EMC board questioning the value of EMC keeping everything under one umbrella?
+Is it a coincidence that the data center solution release came one day after Elliot’s letter to CEO Joe Tucci and the EMC board questioning the value of EMC keeping everything under one umbrella?
 Bharat Badrinath.
 EMC’s Senior Director of Global Solutions Marketing, isn’t saying.

 “That’s something Joe and the board will determine,” he said of the spinout and merger issue.

 Badrinath’s job is pushing products, not mergers.
 EMC’s solution announcement also provided this list of EMC Federation products brought together as part of the software-defined data center solution:

 - Management and Orchestration: VMware vCloud Automation Center, VMware vCenter Operations Management, VMware IT Business Management, EMC Storage Resource Manager

 - Hypervisor: VMware vSphere, the industry’s most widely deployed virtualization platform